 When winter rolled around and the weather got cold and wet, i. e., time of most needed good heat, this outside exchange unit would freeze over completely.
 Looked exactly like an ice cube.
 This required shutting down the outside unit and running off emergency (expensive) heat coils in the circulation unit.

 Contacted installer who assured me that this was common.
 Contacted mfg who checked with installer, got back with me indicating all was normal.
-Meanwhile, my other 16 year old York is still churning it's little heart out with no problems.
+Meanwhile, my other 16 year old York is still churning its little heart out with no problems.
 Now does this sound like an upgrade to you???
 Checked owner's manual.
 Only reference to icing is the normal sequence where the coils ice up, go through defrost cycle and keep trucking.
 No mention of this problem before installation.
 No mention in the owner's manual.